rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 ```

 ### Data Structures and Defines
-SoC vendors should refer to the header files under the 'include' directory for API implementation.
+SoC vendors should refer to the header files under the 'include' directory for API implementation: https://github.com/rdkcentral/avsync-halif/blob/rdk-dev/include/
-Refer the '<a href="files.html">Files</a>' section: https://github.com/rdkcentral/avsync-halif/blob/rdk-dev/include/